Checking for Leaks

 The water meter is usually located in the basement or crawlspace on the wall facing the street.
 For some homes, the water meter will be located outside in a meter pit.
 If your meter is in a pit, do not access your meter.
 Please call us to schedule a leak detection service call.
 Be aware the water meter, though located within your property, belongs to the Town.
 (Municipal Code 13.12.050.)

 Locating a leak

 First, you will need to determine if the leak is inside your home or the sprinkler system.
 At the meter tree, find the valve that supplies water to your sprinkler system and close it.
 Look at the meter, has the flow indicator stopped moving?
 If so, you have isolated the leak to your sprinkler system.
 If not, then the leak is inside.
 (Picture shows the irrigation valve turned off - perpendicular to the supply line.)

 If the leak is inside the home, you can conduct a similar test by turning off the water valve at each faucet or appliance and observing if there is movement in the water meter.
 Common types of leaks found in the home include worn toilet flappers, dripping faucets and leaking valves.
 Most are easily corrected by visiting your local home improvement center.

 In some cases, your meter may indicate flow, but it is not a leak.
 These could include an in-home humidifier, swamp cooler, ice maker or similar appliance.
 If in doubt, contact us to schedule a flow detection service call at 720-733-6000.

 Checking for a leaky toilet

 Toilets account for most indoor leaks.
 An undetected toilet leak could waste as much as 5 gallons of water per minute.
 The most common toilet leak is caused by a deteriorated flush valve (flapper) at the bottom of the toilet tank.
-If the flapper does not seat properly, water will leak into the toilet bowl.
+If the flapper does not seal properly, water will leak into the toilet bowl.
 Often, this leak will occur without being heard.
-A new toilet flapper is inexpensive and can be purchased at any home improvement center with easy-to-install instructions.
+A new toilet flapper is inexpensive, is easy to install and can be purchased at any home improvement center.
 Flappers deteriorate over time and are worsened by in-tank cleaning products.